 From your local jewelry store to online retailers, promise rings are widely available at a variety of locations and price points.

 How Do You Give a Promise Ring?

-There’s no hard and fast rule for giving your partner a promise ring.
+There’s no hard and fast rule for how to give a promise ring to your partner.
 That means that you can feel free to add your twist to the occasion because, unlike an engagement, there are no traditional expectations.